burcukolbay/answers/README.md

 <iframe src="https://public.tableau.com/views/assingment_badi/Question4-theroomnumberscountrycityneighborhood?:showVizHome=no&:embed=true" width="1000" height="500"></iframe>

 Since the inner join is taken the other countries are not shown in the plot.
 However, the country selection is done on the right pane.

+# Question 5:

+We are interested in the number of rooms per lister.
+Create a Tableau visualization in which the distribution of rooms per user is plot.
+What's the main insight you take from this visualization?

+## Solution 5:

+<iframe src="https://public.tableau.com/views/assingment_badi/Sheet7?:showVizHome=no&:embed=true" width="1000" height="500"></iframe>

+In the inner join version for room and user data sets, although we see that the users tend to have only one room, there are some users related to two rooms.
+In a future analyses, this issue can be focused on in order to see if the users are connected to more than one room when the dates of two creations are close.
+If the gap between two creation dates of rooms for the same user is not so short, then it might be considered in such a way that the user has a new place to live.
+Otherwise, there is an important issue to detect the swindlers.
+In the data we work on for this assignment, and its inner join version, the maximum number of rooms per user is 2.
+However, I am pretty sure that there will be some users with several rooms in the whole original data.